Benedict-Ik/JsonPlaceHolderWrapperService/README.md

 # Json Placeholder Wrapper Service
 In this branch, we added the Basic Authentication middleware, `.AddAuthentication`, created a custom `BasicAuthenticationHelper` class, added the auth credentials in our appsettings file using `Secret Manager` , and enable Authentication/Authorization in the app.

-## Configuring Authentication using Basic Authentication
+## Configured Authentication using Basic Authentication
 Added the below line in Program.cs
 ```C#
 builder.Services.AddAuthentication("BasicAuthentication")